TheTavakoli1/TheTavakoli1/README.md

 - 📫 How to reach me: www.linkedin.com/in/thetavakoli1
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: GitHub was created in 2008 by three developers as a side project to make collaborating on code easier.
-It’s named after Git, the version control system created by Linux founder Linus Torvalds.
+- ⚡ Fun fact: Octopuses have three hearts! 🐙
+Two hearts pump blood to the gills, while the third pumps it to the rest of the body.
+Interestingly, when an octopus swims, the heart that pumps to the body actually stops beating, which is why they prefer crawling to swimming — it's less exhausting!

 <!---
 TheTavakoli1/TheTavakoli1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.